 Then crossing the Toor Brook at Athgreany bridge dated 1900, there is a lime kiln on the right.
 There were also 2 Murrain Crosses in this area, but they no longer exist.
 The Toor valley which enters from the left is a glacial outflow.

 Dunboyke graveyard and church

 Next, high up on the left is the Dunboyke graveyard and church.
 The church is in the centre of a sub-circular graveyard defined by an earth and stone bank with external dry stone facing.
 There are 2 simple granite slabs with Latin crosses in the nave of the church and another immediately south-east of the chancel.
 A Bullaun Stone is set on top of the west wall of the graveyard.
 There is also a mill stone on the site.
-This graveyard and church is on private property and is unaccessible without permission from the owner.
+This graveyard and church are on private property and are unaccessible without permission from the owner.